- DNP, Chatham University (2008)

 - RN diploma, Mercy Hospital School of Nursing (1989)

-Dr. Ruth Tarantine holds the position of dean of nursing for Colorado Technical University.
-Prior to joining CTU, she served as the director of healthcare at Academic Partnerships where she was responsible for leading the design of new nursing programs for public universities with a focus on quality, scalability and compliance.
+Dr. Ruth Tarantine holds the position of University Vice Provost and Dean of the College of Nursing and Health Studies for Colorado Technical University.
+Prior to joining CTU, she served as the Director of Healthcare at Academic Partnerships where she was responsible for leading the design of new nursing programs for public universities with a focus on quality, scalability and compliance.

 What are you most excited about for CTU’s nursing programs?